-Communicating with your business should be just as straightforward — it’s what your customers expect.
-Here’s why you should enable texting for all of your team members.
+Communicating with your business should be just as straightforward – it’s what your customers expect.
+You should text enable your business phone number to allow for landline texting.

-Text enabling your business number eliminates a decision point for your clients — they can click your number and text you without giving it a second thought.
+Text enabling business phone numbers eliminates a decision point for your clients — they can click your number and text a landline message without giving it a second thought.
 When they’re ready to call, they can click right from your text conversation without missing a step.

-What’s more — because so many phone numbers are textable, separate text numbers also add an extra hassle for your audience.
-Customers may assume that your number is textable, which means you’ll lose any texts that are sent your way — they’ll be lost to the ether.
+What’s more – because so many phone numbers are text-enabled and people are used to sending text messages, having a separate text number adds an extra hassle for your audience.
+Customers may assume that your landline is text-enabled, which means you’ll lose any texts that are sent your way.
 And you won’t even know you missed something.

-It allows multiple users on your team to manage texts to a single phone number
+2. It allows multiple users on your team to manage landline texting to a single phone number

-A textable business number means that your team can all field incoming text messages.
-This means no customer left behind — if a rep is sick or on vacation, another member of your team can jump in and make sure your business keeps running as usual.
+A text-enabled business phone number means that everyone on your team can field incoming landline messages.
+This means no customer will get left behind — if a sales rep is sick or on vacation, another member of your team can jump in and make sure your business keeps running as usual.

 Think about how much of your sales team’s time is spent making phone calls to folks who just don’t want to pick up.
 Nowadays, most people don’t even accept unscheduled phone calls from their friends and family.
 It’s no wonder that your team is having a hard time getting through to strangers!

-A text-enabled business number helps you warm up those phone calls.
-Instead of cold calling, you can send a quick text that identifies a good time to connect for a call.
+A text-enabled business phone number helps you warm up those phone calls.
+Instead of cold calling, you can send a quick to text landline message that identifies a good time to connect for a call.